ivan-m/graphviz/FAQ.md

 * The deprecated `z` attribute is not available; use the optional third dimension for the `pos` attribute instead.

-* `pointf` and `point` values have been combined into one datatype; as such, when constructing values such as `Rect` care should be taken about which parts of a `Point` are allowed.

 * Only polygon-based `shape`s are available (i.e. no custom shapes as yet).